PyiTheinKyaw/Theoretical-Computer-Science/01_Modular_arithemtic/07_Integer_Ring.md

 While modular arithmetic doesn't have a direct division operation, multiplicative inverses enable division-like results.
 To "divide" a by b modulo m, **we multiply a by the modular inverse of b**.

-Be aware of properties 5, the **multiplicative inverse exists only for some, but not for all elements**.
+Be aware of properties 5, the **multiplicative inverse exists only for some, but not for all elements** for only $a$ and $n$ have to be relatively prime each other.

 **Example:**